 Master of Arts in English

-The Master of Arts in English offers two concentrations: literature and creative writing.
-The literature concentration emphasizes research and the application of various critical approaches to problems in literature and composition.
-The creative writing concentration emphasizes professional writing and the analysis of literary works from the point of view of the practitioner.
-Both concentrations provide graduate students with course work in practical criticism, electives in literature and linguistics, and opportunities for the study of composition theory and the practice of teaching writing to beginning students.
+The Master of Arts in English focus upon literature, emphasizing research and the application of various critical approaches to problems in literary interpretation and composition.
+The Master of Arts program provides graduate students with course work in practical criticism, electives in literature and linguistics, and opportunities for the study of composition theory and the practice of teaching writing to beginning students.
 The program is designed to meet the needs of part-time and full-time students.
 Core courses and graduate seminars are offered in the evenings.

 For more information about the Master of Arts in English and directions for how to apply, click here.

 The Master of Fine Arts in Creative Writing is offered as part of the Northeast Ohio Master of Fine Arts in Creative Writing, a four-university consortium incorporating the faculty and resources of Cleveland State University, Kent State University, Youngstown State University, and the University of Akron.
 The degree program offers five different concentrations: fiction, creative nonfiction, playwriting, poetry, and literary translation.
 The core curriculum focuses on the techniques of professional writing and the analysis of literary works from the point of view of the practitioner.
 A broad range of electives gives students the opportunity to develop a unique degree plan tailored to advance their specific artistic and professional goals.
 A required internship offers practical workplace experience from a wide range of fields, including teaching, editing, grant writing, arts marketing, and arts administration.